 Will spacers destroy my wheel bearings?

-If a properly fitted wheel spacer is correctly installed on your vehicle, you should not have any issues.
+While any additional wheel offset will technically decrease wheel bearing life, it is not as big of an issue as people may say.
+If a properly fitted wheel spacer is correctly installed on your vehicle, your wheel bearings will be fine.
 You will want to make sure that your center bore matches and that all lugs are tightened down properly.
 Again, we recommend professional installation since this is a crucial part of your vehicle.

 Always research your options